0x1ED1CE/ICE/README.md

 You can find the examples under [demos](src/demos)

-Before running make sure you have [CWSDPMI.EXE](http://sandmann.dotster.com/cwsdpmi/) in the same location as the demo program!
+Before running, make sure you have [CWSDPMI.EXE](http://sandmann.dotster.com/cwsdpmi/) in the same location as the demo program!

 ## License
 This software is free to use.
 You can modify it and redistribute it under the terms of the